 Dams and studs may be local to one another, meaning the dam can be dropped off and picked up hours later.
 Other dam owners will travel miles to drop their dog off, leaving them with the stud owner for several days or a week to allow adequate time for natural mating to occur.
 The dog stud service contract sets out details about how the stud owner should care for the dam during her stay, for example, make sure she is fed and kept warm and comfortable.
 The stud owner should also agree to assist the dogs with mating if required, supervising them round the clock to avoid injury.

 If natural servicing cannot be achieved, stud owners can also provide the option of artificial insemination by a licensed veterinarian.
 The contract will set out of the terms of this arrangement including the name of the veterinarian to carry out the procedure and any additional costs incurred.
 For example, the dam may have to pay for the stud’s semen to be collected, frozen and shipped to the relevant location.

-Further common clauses also include details about what constitutes a “litter” — usually this at least one puppy (dead or alive).
+Further common clauses also include details about what constitutes a “litter” — Usually, this means at least one puppy.
 If a dam produces a single puppy, a return service is usually offered.
 Also, details of when the stud owner will take the pick of the litter; usually at 7 weeks old before they have left the dam owner’s residence.

 Marketing a Stud

 As a stud owner, you must strike a balance between marketing and servicing.
 You cannot possibly say yes to every dam owner who shows an interest in your dog stud services, as the quality of the service will suffer (and you will have one very exhausted dog!).
 On the other hand, you cannot be too conservative, or requests will diminish.
 Before you even consider studding your dog, he must have an immaculate health record as not to allow servicing to be at the detriment of himself, the dam and future puppies.

 Show Your Studs (And Win!)